UBC-MDS/programming-in-python-for-data-science/chapters/en/slides/module7/module7_15.md

 <a href="https://www.python.org/dev/peps/pep-0008/#naming-conventions" target="_blank">Python.org’s
 website</a>

-That being said being consistent and setting standards now, helps the python community, your code and future coding.
+That being said, it’s useful to try to set consistent standards which helps the Python community and will help you keep track of your code at a later time.

 Some common variable naming recommendations are as follows:

   - Variable names should use underscores
   - Variable names should be lowercase

-You could use the names `lego`, `lego_themes`, `lego_df` but we advise again things like `lego_DF`, `LEGO` or `legothemes`.
+You could use the names `lego`, `lego_themes`, `lego_df`, but we advise again things like `lego_DF`, `LEGO` or `legothemes`.

 ---